 If you’re looking for something simple to enjoy by itself or with light dishes, Vilana is a great choice.
 This white wine is the most widely planted meaning it’s also easy to find.

 Vilana has high acidity, light body, and a pleasant bouquet.

 Thrapsathiri is the hardest to pronounce but it is worth it!
 This is the most interesting and unusual grape.
 It makes a wine that is often described as salty but balanced out with ripe pears and apple flavors as well.
-Thrapsathiri is a great choice with any seafood dishes.
+Thrapsathiri is a great choice with any seafood dish.

 If you prefer aromatic white wines, Crete has two!
 Muscat of Spina and Malvasia are similar in that they are perfumey and flowery.
 Both are light-bodied with medium acidity.